-Pre-candidacy extends from the student's commencement in the program through the successful completion of the candidacy examination.
-During this time, 42 credit hours of doctoral coursework are completed.
-This period of study is designed to engage the student with the length and breadth of the literature necessary for joining the scholarly conversation and commencing the doctoral dissertation as a doctoral candidate.
-Precandidacy courses enter a dialogue with works that help define contemporary pastoral theology and leadership principles applied to ministry.
+Pre-candidacy extends from the student's commencement in the program through the successful completion of the comprehensive examination.
+During this time, 40 credit hours of doctoral coursework are completed.
+This period of study is designed to engage the student with the length and breadth of the literature necessary for joining the scholarly conversation.
+Pre-candidacy courses invite the student to enter into a dialogue with works that help define theology and its engagement with philosophy, the social sciences, and leadership.